electric-eloquence/fepper/README.md

 However, the more verbose, CSS-like syntax (with curly braces and semi-colons) is perfectly valid as well.

-The UI's viewport resizer buttons are dependent on the values in this file.
+The UI's viewport resizer buttons are dependent on the values in `variables.styl`.
 The default values will configure the XX, XS, SM, and MD buttons to resize the viewport to each breakpoint's assigned maximum width.
 The LG button will resize the viewport to a width that is greater than `bp_md_max` by the distance between `bp_sm_max` and `bp_md_max`.

-Users have the ability to add, modify, or delete values in this file.
+Users have the ability to add, modify, or delete values in `variables.styl`.
 The UI will respect these changes; but keep in mind that additions must be prefixed by `bp_` and suffixed by `_max` in order for them to appear as viewport resizer buttons.
 A `-1` value translates to `Number.MAX_SAFE_INTEGER`, and effectively means infinity.